siddharthpk/taskr/README.md

 - Visit `localhost:3000` in a browser window to access the REST API

 ## Database
+- The API uses a MongoDB cloud cluster as its production database.

 - Locally, you can start your MongoDB instance by executing `/Path/To/MongoDB/bin/mongod --dbpath=/Path/To/DB/Data/Location`